RatthewMen/git-project-MATTHEW/README.md

 Modifier and type: static void a cleanup function to remove all the created directories and files.
-    9/25/2025: It removes all the Blobs in objects folder first
+    9/25/2025: It removes all the Blobs in objects folder first 10/5/2025: moved the deleting index portion into a seperate method and then calls it

     #3
 StressTest(int times)